Want to know where The Winter’s Tale is set? Read on for all the details, and see each The Winter’s Tale setting on the map below.

-The map below shows all the locations Shakespeare used for The Winters’ Tale , and below the map is a text list of the locations.
-When you click a pin on the map it opens to show all of the settings used within the location, using Shakespeare actual wording.
-You can zoom in on the map for a more detailed view of an area, click the icons on the map for more information, or use the list of all map pins below the The Winters’ Tale settings map:
+The map below shows all the locations Shakespeare used for The Winter’s Tale.
+You can zoom in on the map for a more detailed view of an area, and click the icons on the map for more information.
+Text in the more info box are the specific locations Shakespeare references in his The Winter’s Tale text.